truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/Immich.md

 See [Allocating GPU]({{< relref "/scale/scaletutorials/apps/_index.md #allocating-gpu" >}}) for more information about allocating GPU devices in TrueNAS SCALE.

-## Backup and restore database
+## Immich Database Backup and Restore

-TrueNas works differently than Immich's original documentation for database backup and recovery.
+TrueNAS works differently from Immich's original documentation for database backup and recovery.
 You can read how to backup and restore the Immich database [here](https://github.com/immich-app/immich/discussions/8809)